lokilokith/Sysmon-Sentinel-/README.md

-# Sysmon Threat Analyzer

-**A professional SOC tool for offline detection of advanced threats in Sysmon XML logs.**

-## 🎯 What Problem It Solves
-SOC teams often face "alert fatigue" when dealing with massive log files.
-This tool helps analysts **triage large Sysmon XML logs** and **identify suspicious behavior patterns** (like bursts of activity) without relying solely on static signatures.

-It is designed to confirm: *"Is this machine compromised?"*

-## 🚀 Key Features
-*   **Behavioral Analysis**: Detects attack bursts (Process, Network, File) rather than just single events.
-*   **Correlation Engine**: Groups disparate events into cohesive "Campaigns".
-*   **MITRE ATT&CK Mapping**: Automatically maps activity to kill-chain stages (e.g., T1059 Command and Scripting Interpreter).
-*   **Audit-Ready**: Generates structured JSON reports for SIEM integration.
-# Sysmon Threat Analyzer
+# SentinelTrace (Sysmon Threat Analyzer)

-**Offline SOC-grade threat detection and forensic investigation tool for Sysmon XML logs**
+Offline SOC-grade forensic analysis and threat-hunting platform for Sysmon XML telemetry.

-Sysmon Threat Analyzer is a post-incident analysis utility designed for Security Operations Center (SOC) and DFIR use cases.
+SentinelTrace is designed for **post-incident investigation and analyst-driven triage**, not real-time alerting.
-It processes exported Sysmon XML logs to identify suspicious behavior, correlate related events, and produce evidence-driven conclusions.
+It converts raw Sysmon XML logs into **correlated behavioral signals, attack campaigns, and confidence-based verdicts**.

-> **Primary Objective:**
+> **Primary question SentinelTrace answers:**
-> Determine whether an endpoint shows indicators of malicious activity and assess the confidence level of compromise.
+> _“Does this endpoint show evidence of malicious activity, and how confident are we?”_

 ---

 ## Table of Contents

 1. Overview
-2. Problem Statement
+2. Design Philosophy
-3. Scope Definition
+3. What SentinelTrace Is (and Is Not)
 4. Core Capabilities
-5. Architecture
+5. Architecture Overview
 6. Installation
 7. Usage
-8. Output Interpretation
+8. Output Artifacts
-9. Detection Philosophy
+9. Dashboard & Analyst Workflow
-10. MITRE ATT&CK Coverage
+10. MITRE ATT&CK Interpretation
 11. Limitations
 12. Intended Audience
 13. License